Stream Settings

 Configuring Stream Authentication Settings

-By default, basic authentication is done by the Trafefik service but Hydrolix also supports token-based authentication for tables.
-When token-based authentication is enabled, API function calls will require a token to be passed in the query string or the http header.
-If the token matches one of the tokens on the table, the operation is performed.
+service uses basic authentication.
+But Hydrolix also supports token-based authentication for tables.
+When enabled, API function calls require a token to be passed in the query string or a HTTP header.
+Hydrolix only performs the operation if the token matches one of the tokens defined for the table.

 "settings": {